 If you have any questions or need any help at all, please don't ever hesitate to reach out!

-About the Author: Andrew Ghadimi
+About the Author: Dr. Andrew Ghadimi, DDS

 The views, thoughts, and opinions expressed in this article belong solely to the author, and not necessarily to UCLA School of Dentistry, the American Dental Education Association, or any other organization.